 Home Facebook Feed Widget

-ATTENTION: THE JURY CALLED FOR MONDAY, APRIL 24, 2017 AT 8:15 AM FOR THE 249TH DISTRICT COURT AT THE GUINN JUSTICE BLDG ON 204 S. BUFFALO ST IN CLEBURNE TEXAS HAS BEEN CANCELLED.
+ATTENTION: THE JURY CALLED FOR WEDNESDAY, MAY 24, 2017 AT 8:15 AM FOR 413TH DISTRICT COURT AT THE QUINN JUSTICE BLDG.
+HAS BEEN CANCELLED.
 PLEASE DO NOT REPORT.
-RESPECTFULLY, THE JURY ADMINSTRATION
+RESPECTFULLY, JURY ADMINISTRATION

-ATTENTION: THE JURY CALLED FOR TUESDAY, APRIL 18, 2017 FOR THE COUNTY COURT OF LAW #2 AT THE GUINN JUSTICE BLDG.
-AT 204 S. BUFFALO ST. CLEBURNE, TEXAS HAS BEEN CANCELLED.
-PLEASE DO NOT REPORT.
+ATTENTION THE JURY CALLED FOR THE COUNTY COURT OF LAW #2 ON TUESDAY MAY 23,2017 IS CANCELLED.
+DO NOT REPORT.
 RESPECTFULLY, JURY ADMINISTRATION

-ATTENTION THE JURY CALLED FOR JUSTICE OF PEACE #4 ON MONDAY APRIL 17, 2017 AT 8:30 A.M.
-IS TO REPORT AT 2 N MAIN ST IN CLEBURNE.
+ATTENTION THE JURY CALLED FOR THE JUSTICE OF PEACE #1 ON WED.
+MAY 17, 2017 WILL REPORT AT 9:00AM.
+AT 226 FEATHERSTONE ST. IN CLEBURNE.
 DO NOT WEAR SHORTS.
 RESPECTFULLY, JURY ADMINISTRATION

 Honorable David Lloyd